danikavu/Ableton-Drum-Rack/README.md

     pad=128, # Default Starting 128. the left-most lowest pad.
-    loginfo=False, # If loginfo is set to True frames and length of sample will be updated in the database. choke=False, # If choke is set to True samples will not override each other.
+    loginfo=False, # If loginfo is set to True frames and length of sample will be updated in the database. choke=False, # If choke is set to True samples will not override each other. random_transpose=False, # If set to true tranpose will be randomized between the values of -12 and 12 (You can edit the range by changing the values in rack.rand_transpose)
 	)
 	"""